CMU-SAFARI/Pythia/README.md

 @inproceedings{bera2021,
-  author = {Bera, Rahul and Kanellopoulos, Konstantinos and Nori, Anant V. and Shahroodi, Taha and Subramoney, Sreenivas and Mutlu, Onur}, title = {{Pythia: A Customizable Hardware Prefetching Framework Using Online Reinforcement Learning}}, booktitle = {Proceedings of the 54th Annual IEEE/ACM International Symposium on Microarchitecture (MICRO)}, year = {2021}
+  author = {Bera, Rahul and Kanellopoulos, Konstantinos and Nori, Anant V. and Shahroodi, Taha and Subramoney, Sreenivas and Mutlu, Onur}, title = {{Pythia: A Customizable Hardware Prefetching Framework Using Online Reinforcement Learning}}, booktitle = {Proceedings of the 54th Annual IEEE/ACM International Symposium on Microarchitecture}, year = {2021}
 }
 ```